fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 2. Benefits:
 3. Platform:

-Group 7 (case study name): Arduino
+Group 7 (case study name 2): Arduino
 1. License:
 2. Benefits:
 3. Platform:

 Group 8 (case study 3): The Turing Way
-1. License: Open Source
-2. Benefits: To allow for collaborative research to be accessible, comprehensive and community - driven and transparent e.g academic research to ensure work is clear, open science and software development to ensure code is well documented.
-3. Platform: GitHub

-Group 9 (case study 4): Open Source Investigation (OSINT)
 1. License:
 2. Benefits:
 3. Platform:

+Group 9 (case study 4): Open Source Investigation (OSINT)
+1. License: they have a public domain so evryone can use it without restrictions
+2. Benefits:anyone is free to use and modify the software, and it is not owned by anyone
+3. Platform: they utilse GitHub

-Group 10 (case study 5): open source AI
+Group 10 (case study 5): Open source AI
 1. License:
 2. Benefits:
 3. Platform: